All About Foam

 DENSITY – Density is a measurement of the pounds of polyurethane foam per cubic foot.
 It is one of the most important of all foam properties.
 The lower density, the more air spaces there are in the foam. * High density foam products generally offer a great deal of support.

 INDENTATION FORCE DEFLECTION – The Indentation Force Deflection (IFD) number represents the pounds of force required to indent a foam sample by a specified percentage of its original thickness. * IFD is the measure of the foam’s firmness.

 What this means to you:

 HOW DENSITY AND IFD AFFECT FOAM PERFORMANCE:

-Support is the foam’s ability to “push back” against your body weight, and prevent the foam from “bottoming out” on your marine, RV or sofa bed replacement mattress frame or base.
+Support is the foam’s ability to “push back” against your body weight, and prevent the foam from “bottoming out” on your sofa bed, RV, marine or truck replacement mattress frame or base.

 Higher density foam helps prevent the feeling of having the foam collapse beneath your body weight.